Unity-Technologies/ml-agents/docs/Installation-Windows.md

 You should see `(ml-agents)` prepended on the last line.

 Next, install `tensorflow`.
 Install this package using `pip` - which is a package management system used to install Python packages.
+Latest versions of Tensorflow won't work, so you will need to make sure that you install version 1.4.0.
 In the same Anaconda Prompt, type in the following command _(make sure you are connected to the internet)_:

 ```
 pip install tensorflow==1.4.0